top of page

 bio

-Phil McAuliffe is a loneliness thought leader who draws upon his lived experience to start and lead kind and honest conversations that de-stigmatise loneliness and help humans get the authentic connection they need.
+Phil McAuliffe (he/him) is a loneliness thought leader who draws upon his lived experience to start and lead kind and honest conversations that de-stigmatise loneliness and help humans get the authentic connection they need.

 He is the Co-Chair of the Ending Loneliness Together Lived Experience Advisory Panel.